danilo-alm/monitor-brightness/README.md

 # Monitor Brightness

-This program allows you to control the brightness of your primary monitor from the command line.
+This program allows you to control the brightness of your primary monitor on a software level from the command line.
 It uses the `xrandr` command to adjust the brightness and stores the current brightness level in a file for future reference.

 ## Why?